simmeon/blog/content/posts/conditionedFrequencyResponses/conditionedFrequencyResponses.md

     \end{bmatrix}
 $$

-This idea can be extended to an arbitrary number of inputs.
+This finally gives us our conditioned frequency responses.
+We can also extend this idea to an arbitrary number of inputs.

+## An example, revisited

+Let's go back to the example we started this all with and take a closer look at how the system was defined.

+***TO BE CONTINUED***

 ## References